 Hyderabad Tour Guide: Things Not to Miss

 There is no missing this iconic tomb as it’s the centrepiece of Hyderabad.
-It’s a grand and imperial structure that stands proudly at the center of a busy public area.
+It’s a grand and imperial structure that stands proudly at the centre of a busy public area.
 Built-in 1591 by Quli Qutab Shah.
 While some say that the king built it for his wife, some believe that it was constructed as on offering to prevent the city from plague attack.
-However, the closest theory is that it was built in celebration of the end of water deficit in the city solving many problems due to the crisis.
+However, the closest theory is that it was built in celebration of the end of the water deficit in the city solving many problems due to the crisis.

 Salar Jung Museum

 Next, in your touring itinerary, it can be the splendid Salar Jung Museum that’s a place worth a visit if you are an antique lover.
 It is touted as the world’s largest one-man collection of antiques which was created by a once majestic vizier, Mir Yousef Ali Khan.
 He is known to have dedicated his life and wealth to the collection of these antiques that include Asian and European Arts.
 The fascinating collection of fine art, sculptures, manuscripts and a wide range of other ancient items are arranged in over 40 galleries.
 Aurangzeb’s sword, a tiffin box made of gold and diamonds and Raji Ravi Verma’s paintings are some of the Indian items to watch out for.

 One of the most striking architectural structures in the city would be the Golconda Fort.
 When you clap your hands in any specific place in the entrance, the sound generated can be heard past 1km away reaching the highest point of the pavilion.
 The fort is located on a 400ft high hill enclosed with three lines of defence walls that range from 17ft to 34ft in height.
 The remains of the drawbridges and deep channel that encircled the outer walls can be still seen.